Sodium Nitrite Injection

 Use with Other Cyanide Antidotes

-Caution should be exercised when administering cyanide antidotes, other than sodium thiosulfate, simultaneously with Sodium Nitrite Injection, as the safety of co-administration has not been established.
-If a decision is made to administer another cyanide antidote, other than sodium thiosulfate, with Sodium Nitrite Injection, these drugs should not be administered concurrently in the same IV line. [see Dosage and Administration (2.2)]
+The safety of administering other cyanide antidotes simultaneously with Sodium Nitrite Injection has not been established.
+If a decision is made to administer another cyanide antidote with Sodium Nitrite Injection, these drugs should not be administered concurrently in the same intravenous (IV) line. [see Dosage and Administration (2.2)]

 |Age||Intravenous Dose of Sodium Nitrite and Sodium Thiosulfate|